splunk/observability-workshop/content/en/s4r/6-apm/4-apm-service-breakdown.md

 * In the right-hand pane there is a button {{% button style="grey"  %}}Breakdown{{% /button %}}.
 Click on this button to view the tags the service can be broken down by.
 * Select `tenant.level`.
-* What can you conclude from what you are seeing?
 * Click on **gold** to select it.
 * Click on {{% button style="grey"  %}}Breakdown{{% /button %}} and select `version`.
 * Repeat this for **silver** and **bronze**.